 I'm a second-generation Korean American who grew up in a suburb of Los Angeles during the Vietnam War era.
 A big chunk of my childhood was spent up a tree, reading novels that starred American girls.
 It paid off: in the sixth grade I got bonus points because, thanks to Laura Ingalls Wilder, I was the only one in class who knew what love apples* were.
 Young adulthood found me hunting for a place to belong; I studied foreign languages and lived abroad.

 My writing is fueled by my heritage and thirty-year career as a marriage and family therapist.
 I fold my knowledge of human nature and cross-cultural issues into stories about people caught in-between.
 I am the co-author of the non-fiction book Mixed Blessings: A Guide to Multicultural and Multiethnic Relationships, and recently completed my first novel.

-I live in the Pacific Northwest, notepad and camera at the ready, and am currently reading The Human Comedy by William Saroyan and The Art of Revision: The Last Word by Peter Ho Davies.
+I live in the Pacific Northwest, notepad and camera at the ready, and am currently reading The Midnight Library by Matt Haig and Appropriate: A Provocation by Paisley Rekdal.

 *Bonus points if you know that love apples are tomatoes!